 Timber Tracks produces a publication describing forestry equipment hourly rates [49].
-The rate reported for a tandem tractor with a tandem trailer was 157.31 $/h.
+The rate reported for a tandem tractor with a tandem trailer was 157.31 $·hr-1.
 We assume that the tractor-trailer combination used to haul biomass would cost a similar amount.

-Therefore, the cost of transporting residual biomass was set to 13.80 $·Mg-1·h-1.
+Therefore, the cost of transporting residual biomass was set to 13.80 $·Mg-1·hr-1.

-Harvested area
+Step ?.
+Aggregation of harvested area

 The areas harvested by township in 2009 according to Refs.
 [33] [34] are shown in relationship to the three potential bioenergy plant locations and the Green Area in Figure 1.
 Similar aggregated data were created for each of the years 1990–2015.
 For each township, and each of the years between 1990 and 2015, we store the area harvested (ha) for use in our analysis.
-We can see from this map that a great deal of timber harvest took place near our potential plant locations in 2009.
+We can see from this map that a great deal of timber harvest took place near our potential bioenergy plant locations in 2009.

 These data were created by using QGIS zonal statistics to sum the area harvested in each township in each year based on the 30 m resolution harvest data [33].

-Utilization standards, average tree characteristics, and distribution of stemwood harvests
+Step ?.
+Conversion of harvested area to harvest volume

 Much detailed work was done to reflect the variability in utilization standards between the FMUs, determination of characteristics for the average broadleaf and the average needleleaf tree in each township, and the spatial and temporal distribution of stemwood harvests.
 The description of the procedures used for this are in the Appendix.

-Residue yield by township

-Township level residue yield (Mg ha-1), cycle times (h), and harvest areas (ha) are the three essential summary parameters used by the greedy optimization model.
+Step ?.
+Use NFD data to adjust harvest volume

+Step ?.
+Conversion of adjusted harvest volume to residue yield

 Development of the residue yields required the most effort.
 Utilization standards, the residual biomass of the average needleleaf and broadleaf tree, and spatial variability in residue yields need to be accounted for.
 The procedures used are described in detail in the Appendix.

 For each township, we calculate the number of stems by dividing the adjusted volume per hectare by the average piece size for both needleleaf and broadleaf trees.
 We assume that for the types of stands being harvested that the stem count per hectare for the 13/+7 utilization standard is close to the stem count based on the FMU utilization standard.
 We multiply the stem count by the average tree residual biomass.
-We assume an average recovery factor of 0.624 following what Peltola et al. [55] determined for Finland, recognizing that some of the residual biomass will be unrecoverable.
+We assume an average recovery factor of 0.624 following what Peltola et al. [55] determined for Finland, recognizing that some of the residual biomass will be unrecoverable for reasons related to ecological sustainability and technical accessibility.
 Together this gives us an estimate of the average residue yield when a hectare of a stand in a particular township is harvested.

+Step ?.
+Aggregation of summary data files

+Township level residue yield (Mg ha-1), cycle times (hr), and harvest areas (ha) are the three essential summary parameters used by the greedy optimization model.
+The information collected above was collated into a data set which had a record for each combination of township, plant location, year, and capacity.
+The fields in the data set were of township, plant location, year, and capacity, cycle time, harvest area, and residue yield.
+This summary data set is the input to the greedy optimization model

+Step ?.
+Conduct model runs

-Results and discussion
+Results

 The volume adjustment factor

 Figure 3 shows the actual harvest volume for Alberta between 1990 and 2015 using data from the national forestry database [38] compared to estimated harvest volumes calculated from harvest area and our calculated harvest volume per hectare.
-The largest discrepancy occurs in 1998 where the estimated volume is substantially larger than the actual volume.
-Note that in 1998, industrial salvage volumes of 369 791 m3 of softwood and 264 647 m3 are not included in the harvest levels shown in the graph.

 [ Figure 3 about here ]